tarasevich-dmitry/Dota4cast/README.md

 - [ ]  Neural network trained on results of professional teams performance.

 ---
-Wordcloud
+<h4>Dota 2 word chat cloud</h4>

-TODO  find jupyter notebook with code...
+We construct a word cloud to determine the frequency and flavour of the most common words.
+We get data from in-game all-chat.

-Find Dota 2 word chat cloud in [Google Colab](https://colab.research.google.com/drive/11bQpWGrzySjMsiIRCwkUPVzZUvMbkkN1?usp=sharing)
+Run it online in [Google Colab](https://colab.research.google.com/drive/11bQpWGrzySjMsiIRCwkUPVzZUvMbkkN1?usp=sharing)

 ---
-Tir 1 map
+<h4>Dota Tir 1 Tournaments map</h4>

-...
+In tournaments_map`dota_map_parser.py` is a parser that takes data from [Liquipedia](https://liquipedia.net/dota2/Tier_1_Tournaments) using Beautifulsoup and then geopy to translate locations to latitude & longitude, final map drawn in streamlit.

 ---
 <h4>Data</h4>